• Skip to primary navigation

 PHOTO 4

-To serve, unmold the cake and sprinkle the top of the cake with freeze-dried strawberry powder (use a food processor) or powdered sugar.
+To serve, unmold the cake and sprinkle the top with freeze-dried strawberry powder (pulsed in a food processor) or powdered sugar.
 Decorate with fresh strawberries.

 Genoise sponge cake layer on top of the mold.